gamerammo/gamerammo-website/README.md

 ### Pitch Deck
 Our most recent version of our pitch deck is available at [gamerammo.io/pitch.pdf](https://gamerammo.io/pitch) or in the docs directory of this reposity [docs/pitch.pdf](docs/pitch).

 ### Business Plan
-You can find the Gamer Ammo, Inc. Business Plan at the repository [gamerammo/businessplan](https://github.com/gamerammo/businessplan).
+You can find the most recent version of the Gamer Ammo, Inc. Business Plan at the repository [gamerammo/businessplan](https://github.com/gamerammo/businessplan).

 ### Handbook
-You can find the Gamer Ammo, Inc. Employee Handbook at the repository [gamerammo/handbook](https://github.com/gamerammo/handbook).
+You can find the most recent version of the Gamer Ammo, Inc. Employee Handbook at the repository [gamerammo/handbook](https://github.com/gamerammo/handbook).